RenneJ/hh-infosec-course/h3-should-tero-wear-a-helmet.md

 **Controls** - actions the defenders take to avoid, detect, counteract, or minimize potential threats.

 **Preventions** - controls the defenders use to completely nullify a threat.

 **Mitigations** - controls the defenders use to reduce the likelihood and/or impact of a threat.

 **Data Flow Diagram** - depiction of your system.
 It shows all the places where data is stored.

-**Trust Boundary** - part of data flow diagram where data changes its level of trust.
+**Trust Boundary** - part of Data Flow Diagram where data changes its level of trust.

+Define Business Objectives.
+You need to know relevant regulations regarding your systems.

+Identify application design.
+This is where drawing Data Flow Diagrams comes in handy.
+You need to understand how data flows within the system so that you can pinpoint the locations where threats might take place.
+Read pre-existing documentation.
+If there is none this is the opportunity to create design documentation.
+There are many ways to create design documents.
+The 4+1 model takes into account multiple views:

+- Logical view for designers.
+Consists of functional requirements.
+- Implementation view for programmers.
+Consists of software components.
+- Process view for integrators.
+Consists of non-functional requirements (concurrency and synchronization).
+- Deployment view for deployment managers.
+Consists of topology (mapping of software to hardware)
+- Use-Case view for all stakeholders including end users.

+Define and evaluate assets (in the context of information systems it is probably data).
+Evaluate them using the CIA model (confidentiality, integrity, availability).
+Data in rest (i.e. not being transmitted) is often considered to be less vulnerable and more sought after by threat agents than data in transit.
+Differences in the state of data creates variance in methods used protecting it.

+More data flow diagrams!
+Use proper tools to draw them.
+Make your diagram in the context of MVC software architecture (model, view, controller).

+Define:

+- data flows
+- trust boundaries
+- trust levels
+- roles (user's role, admin role etc.)
+- app entry points (interfaces which threat agent can use)

+Identify threat agents and ALL possible threats.
+Map threat agents to entry points.
+Draw attack vectors and attack trees (I consider attack vectors to be the same as known exploits, refer to OWASP10 for detailed descriptions).